 To make your decentralized governance system legally binding and provide more legal protection to DAO members, you should include the most important details of your DAO Constitution in the statutory document of your DAO legal entity (i.e., your DAO foundation or DAO LLC).

-If you have found this useful and have any further questions regarding this topic, we suggest you schedule a discovery session with our Head of Web3 Legal.
-During the call, we can take a deep dive into your project to discuss your business model, your tokenomics, Token Cap Table, plans for token distribution and fundraising, and help you build a proper legal roadmap for creating an effective legal structure to protect your project and your DAO community.
-Schedule a call here.
+If you have found this useful and would like to learn how Legal Nodes could help your project, request a demo call with an expert from the Legal Nodes team.
+We've helped all kinds of Web3 projects with things like their business model, their tokenomics, Token Cap Table, plans for token distribution and fundraising, ultimately helping them to build a proper legal roadmap for creating an effective legal structure to protect their project and their DAO community.

 Disclaimer: the information in this guide is provided for informational purposes only.
 You should not construe any such information as legal, tax, investment, trading, financial, or other advice.